zaibazhar/advanceSCSS/SCSS.md

 ```
 Without being able to name arguments call-time, you'd have to specify `$topPadding` and `$rightPadding` first.
 Now, you can instead override *only* the argument you want, leaving the rest to their default values.

-Note, however, that in cases where a lot of the arguments are just for overriding specific CSS properties (such as `top-padding`, `bottom-padding` and so on), the "content block overrides -pattern" is likely a better fit (see below).
+Note, however, that in cases where a lot of the arguments are just for overriding specific CSS properties (such as `top-padding`, `bottom-padding` and so on), the "content block overrides" -pattern is likely a better fit (see below).

 ## 9. Variable arguments for functions/mixins